freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1610.1

 That's all I have for now.
-Close the terminal with `exit`.
+Feel free to play around with things.
+When you are done, close the terminal with `exit`.

 #### HINTS